Head Injuries and Sports

 - Never dive into a pool under 6 feet deep.
 Don't run around a pool area, and refrain from horseplay.

 Learn More About Traumatic Brain Injuries

 - Preventing Brain Injuries

 - Sports-Related TBI News

-If you suffered a concussion or another traumatic brain injury, get a free legal evaluation now.
-Remember, the insurance company won’t look out for your best interest.
+If you suffered a concussion or another traumatic brain injury, get a free legal consultation now.
+Remember, the insurance company won't look out for your best interest.
 Edgar Snyder & Associates is ready to help you get the money you need for your bills and future medical care.